 KMail is a part of Kontact, a personal information manager, that was developed for and fits nicely with the KDE environment.
 It can also be used as a standalone email client on other desktop environments as well.

 It does install a few tools like KDE Connect along with some other important packages when you install it on a non-KDE desktop system, so if you do not want those, you can manually remove it.

 - Integration: KMail integrates nicely with other Kontact components.

 - Search & Filter: Powerful search and filter functionalities for emails.

 - Privacy & Security: KMail supports PGP & S/MIME encryption.

 - Junk Mail Filter: Integrates with spam filters like SpamAssassin, Bogofilter etc.

 On a KDE-powered system, you should find it pre-installed.
 For Ubuntu-based distros, you can install it using the terminal:

 sudo apt install kmail

-For any Linux distribution, you can utilize the Kontact suite available as a Flatpak package and get it installed.
-This way, you will be able to install Kmail along with some essential tools to make the most out of it.
+For other Linux distributions, you can also utilize the Kontact suite available as a Flatpak package and get it installed.
+This way, you will be able to install KMail along with some essential tools to make the most out of it.